 We provide various Connectors for Data Sources that allow you to pull data rows in your Data Source with an ongoing, automatic refresh.
-There is also a special Hosted GET connector which allows you to expose a REST web service that returns rows directly from your external system to the app, using our required documented Hosted GET response format.
+There is also a special REST connector that allows you to expose a REST web service that returns rows directly from your external system to the app, using our required documented REST response format.

 - Push data into your Data Source via our API

-We provide a Data Source endpoint on our REST API that allows you to programmatically push rows into your Data Source on a regular basis.
+We provide a Data Source endpoint on our REST API that allows you to programmatically push rows into your Data Source regularly.

-Step 2: Design a Form which allows create/update of rows
+Step 2: Design a Form that allows you to create/update rows

 We also provide the ability to reflect changes to rows on the app and against server-side Data Sources, provided the server-side Data Source does not have a Connector on it.
 All connected Data Sources (i.e., those that have a Connector) are treated as being "one way" - i.e., the external data provider is the "source of truth" and we do not push any changes back to that outside provider.